decentraland/documentation-creators/docs/development-guide/2018-02-6-shape-components.md

 Three dimensional scenes in Decentraland are based on the [Entity-Component](https://en.wikipedia.org/wiki/Entity%E2%80%93component%E2%80%93system) model, where everything in a scene is an _entity_, and each entity can include _components_ that shape its characteristics and functionality.

 The rendered shape of an entity is determined by what component it uses.
-Each entity can have only one shape component assigned to it.

 <img src="/images/media/ecs-simple-components.png" alt="nested entities" width="400"/>